Skip to main content

 G3 North - Antrim Road

-This route runs from the existing G1/G2 network at Belfast City Hall to Donegall Place - Royal Avenue - Donegall Street - Clifton Street - Carlisle Circus Roundabout - Antrim Road - Glengormley.
+This route runs from the existing G1/G2 network at Belfast City Hall to Donegall Place - Royal Avenue - Donegall Street - Clifton Street - Carlisle Circus Roundabout - Antrim Road - New Park and Ride Facility at O’Neill Road.

-From the City Centre, this option enhances access along Antrim Road, with extended and upgraded bus lanes.
-Service provision to Glengormley and the proposed Park & Ride/Interchange location on O’Neill Road are to be considered further.
+From the City Centre, this option enhances access along Antrim Road, with extended and upgraded bus lanes and includes a new the proposed Park & Ride/Interchange location on O’Neill Road.

 Along the Antrim Road, the scheme passes through a mix of low (outer sections) and high (inner sections) density residential areas.
 The required level of bus priority can be achieved within the existing highway boundary for the majority of route (high-level of existing bus lane provision), with only some sections of the route requiring new bus lanes.
 Antrim Road benefits from high levels of existing bus patronage serving an established population catchment.
 It is also designated as a Core Quality Bus Corridor in the Belfast Metropolitan Transport Plan.
 This route would enhance access to Mater Hospital, Crumlin Road visitor attraction, Belfast Castle, Belfast Zoo and a number of education facilities.